henryfjordan/minimal-jsx-framework/README.md

 # Minimal JSX Framework

 This is a very small project meant to allow you to use JSX with VanillaJS.
-All the ESLint, Babel, and Webpack configuration that you will need is included.
+All the ESLint, Babel, and Webpack configuration that you will need is included by example.

-TODO: this is all old
+The most important aspects of the project are in the `jsx-runtime/` folder

 ## Getting started